Arcitectus/Sanderling/implement/alternate-ui/Readme.md

 Here you can load memory readings from JSON files.
 After loading a memory reading, you can inspect it:

-> Successfully read the memory reading from the file.
-Below is an interactive tree view to explore this memory reading.
+> Successfully read the reading from the file.
+Below is an interactive tree view to explore this reading.
 You can expand and collapse individual nodes.

 ### Reading from live process